JFS STAFF

 Pronouns: they, them

-Maura is a Licensed Clinical Social Worker who focuses on working with clients on the myriad ways grief can manifest in our lives: via loss of a loved one, relationship, or element of identity; via the experience of systemic oppression and identity-based rejection by family, community, or country; and/or via the grief associated with traumatic experiences past and present.
+Maura is a Licensed Clinical Social Worker who focuses on working with clients on the myriad ways grief can manifest in our lives: via loss of a loved one, relationship, or element of identity; via the experience of systemic oppression and identity-based rejection by family, community, or country; and via the grief associated with traumatic experiences, past and present.

 Maura comes to clinical social work via a background in theatre, sexuality education, and community organizing.
 They enjoy working with clients across the lifespan through a relational and psychodynamic lens.
 Maura uses their strong orientation towards justice and self-determination to work towards co-creating a therapeutic space that feels supportive based on each client’s history and needs.

-Maura has received training in Supportive Parenting for Anxious Childhood Emotions, and through Ample and Rooted’s Eating Disorder training program.
-When not at work, they enjoy writing and playing music, and working in their garden.
+Maura has received training in Lifespan Integration (a trauma re-processing therapy), Supportive Parenting for Anxious Childhood Emotions, and through Ample and Rooted’s Eating Disorder training program.
+When not at work, they enjoy singing, writing, and playing music.

 Qualifications